-Defence partnerships with other countries are becoming an increasingly important way of enabling Sweden to develop and maintain its military capabilities in Sweden, and on international missions.
+Defence partnerships with other countries are quickly starting to be vital to Sweden's capability to develop and maintain its military capabilities in Sweden, and on international missions.

-Continued defence cooperation between the Nordic nations is considered especially important for a number of reasons, including: helping to satisfy future operational requirements; improving security in our 'neighbourhood' and enabling countries to jointly take greater regional responsibility for regional security; being better equipped to participate in international missions; offering considerable scope to boost efficiency, quality, and to broaden military capabilities.
+Continued defence cooperation between the Nordic nations is considered especially important for a number of reasons: it will help meeting future operational requirements; improve security in our part of the world and enable countries to take greater joint responsibility for regional security; be better equipped to participate in international missions; offer more opportunities to boost efficiency, quality; and to broaden military capabilities.

-Co-operation of this sort does not entail mutual defence obligations.
-Rather, it complements our partnerships with international bodies such as the UN, NATO and the EU, and will be conducted within the auspices of existing Nordic partnerships.
+Cooperation of this type does not entail mutual defence obligations.
+Rather, it complements our partnerships with international bodies such as the UN, EU and NATO, and will be conducted within the auspices of existing Nordic partnerships.

 The vision of future Nordic defence cooperation includes a number of common elements.
 For example, troop contributions to international peace missions, development, procurement, maintenance and further development of materiel, officer training and exercises.